What is the course about?

 What level is the course and do I need any particular skills?

 This is a continuation of 'Developing your playwriting' and 'Advanced playwriting.'
 Returning students may have completed several previous terms of study.
 However, new students are very welcome to join if they have some previous writing experience and a keen interest in the theatre through reading plays and seeing productions.
+You should be able to access and comfortably use a computer that has an internet connection, working microphone and a webcam (optional).

 Students need to have a good standard of written and spoken English and should be willing to join in group discussions and feedback sessions, and to share their work with the group.